To review milestones and phases, from product introduction through to end of support, take a look at Solace’s Product Lifecycle Policy.

 Supporting Software Products

-Learn about Solace’s product lifecycle policy, and review milestones and phases from Product Introduction through End of Support.
+Learn about Solace’s product lifecycle policy, and review milestones and phases from Product Introduction through to End of Support.

 Solace Support’s highest priority is restoring your service.
 For Severity 1 and 2 issues, for quickest response, we recommend contacting Solace Support by telephone.